NicolasBighetti/twitchplaysreborn/README.md

 ```

 World command take a pointer on an instance of Context, Context got a reference to the TwitchThread wich connect to IRC and parse the chat and also a reference to our CampsManager wich divide the players in different camps.
-You can add any attribute you want like the Actor you want to modify etc ...
+You can add any attribute you want, like the Actor you want to modify etc ...

 this is what SpamWorldCommand execute method looks like